Aegean Neolithic and Bronze Age Civilizations:

 The earliest evidence of human habitation on the island dates from around the 7th millennium BCE, most likely when Neolithic populations migrated to Europe from the Middle East, Turkey, and the Greek mainland.

-The lower levels of the Knossos palace complex provided some of the earliest evidence to date of human activity on the island from around 6100-5700 BCE.
+The lower levels of the Knossos palace complex provided some of the earliest evidence to date of human activity on the island from around 6100–5700 BCE.
 The skeletons of seven children were found buried in shallow tombs dug under the dwelling floors.
-Three of the children were newborns while the others were all under 7 years old, all lying in fetal position in tombs empty of offerings or other objects.
+Three of the children were newborns while the others were all under seven years old, all lying in fetal position in tombs empty of offerings or other objects.

 Around 4000–3000 BCE, the island’s population increased dramatically, suggesting an immigration to the island.
-As time went on dwellings grew more substantial with one particularly large one, indicating perhaps some sort of community center, which may also have been the home of the chief or priest.
+As time went on dwellings grew more substantial, with one particularly large one, indicating perhaps some sort of community center, which may also have been the home of the chief or priest.
 By the end of the Neolithic (ca 2800 BCE), the Knossos settlement is thought to have reached 2,000 inhabitants, and human activity had spread throughout the island.

 Single cave burials of a number of people have been found in the north and the east of the island.
 Neolithic settlements such as at Myrtos and Mochlos have been found dated from about 2600 BCE, with architectural remains consisting mostly of circular domed tombs, which were used by entire families or clans.